DavesCodeMusings/MakerSpace/LEDs/LuatOS-MicroPython.md

 * Host computer capable of accessing MicroPython's REPL prompt
 * USB-A to USB-C cable for power and communication

-> The microcontoller board is cloned and distributed by several manufacturers.
+> The microcontoller board design has been cloned and distributed by several manufacturers.
 It's recognizable by its blue PCB and labels of CORE-ESP32 on the top side and LuatOS and ESP32C3 on the bottom.

 ## Code
 The following code snippets can be typed directly into the MicroPython Read Evaluate Print Loop (REPL) prompt.
 It's the thing that looks like this: **>>>**